StackVista/stackstate-docs/k8s-suse-rancher-prime.md

    * You can use shift-click to open in a new tab, this will become the default behaviour
 1. The SUSE Rancher Prime - Observability Extension is only supported on 2.8.x versions and not yet on the 2.9.x version.
    * Support for 2.9.x will be available soon.
+1. On RKE(1) The Node Agent does not start process-agent with Ubuntu 20.04.6 LTS worker nodes it fails with a message `failed to create network tracer`